SpicyDoritos/ReconTracks/README.md

 # 🎸 ReconTracks for REAPER

-**ReconTracks** is a REAPER extension designed to streamline loading, organizing, and playing backing tracks for live performance, practice, or studio sessions.
-Developed with musicians in mind, it features a sleek UI, persistent folder memory, and playlist management.
+**ReconTracks**  ReconTracks is a REAPER Lua script designed to streamline loading, organizing, and playing backing tracks for practice or live streaming—all within one app for simplified monitoring and playback.
+Once installed Just point it to your backing track folder and away you go!

 > Current Version: 2.2
 > Author: Recontastic